NithaElizabeth/Behavioural-Architecture-and-Simulation/README.md

 roslaunch gazebo_world.launch
 ```
 ## Working Hypothesis
 Throughout this project, it was assumed that the robot moves in discrete 2D envirionment.It implies that the position of robot at any instant will be a point with x and y coordinates only.
 The finite state machine was built under the hypothesis that the transition between the state will be strictly like that shown in the state diagram figure given above.
-It was also assumed that the position of the person will be constant for an iteration of the program.
-The verbal interaction node assumes that the operator commands will be of type string and will only say "play".
+It was also assumed that the robot will not move over or through the ball.
+The move_ball node assumes that the operator commands will be of type string and will only say "DISAPPEAR" or "MOVE" to the ball.
 It is also assumed that throughout the program that the robot will process only one operation at a time and all other operation that that point will be queued and only processed after the execution of the current task (if still in the same behaviour).
 ## Systems Features
 The system provides a well implemented behavioural architecture.
 This system is capable of transiting from one state to the other.
-When in "normal" state , the robot can move through random positions.The robot is capable of identifiying the voice commands and moving to prescribed locations.
+When in "normal" state , the robot can move through random positions.The ball is capable of identifiying the voice commands and moving to prescribed locations or state.
 The system checks whether the location ordered by the operator is within the bound of the envirionment that was predecided.
 ## Systems Limitation
 The system was not realised in practical scenerio, hence most of the operations are randomised and assumed inclding the time to wait.
-The system is only capable of processing the voice command "play".
-From "play" the robot automaticaly switches to "normal" state even without being invoked which may not be ideal in real scenerio.The robot movement was not simulated as this project concentrates mostly on the higher level, i.e finite state machine.
+The system is only capable of processing the voice command "DISAPPEAR" and "MOVE".The ball at times collide with the Human model, this happens as no obstacle avoidance is incorporated with the program.
+Most of the time, by the time Robot process the detection of the ball in front of it , the ball might have already disappeared from the scene.
+Hence the "play" state is rarely active.The robot continous in its random motion for most of the time.
 The system adheres to the predefined working scenerios and hypothesis but it has flaws and would not be fully functional in real scenerio with lot of uncertainities.
 ## Possible Improvements
 The system could be more rondomised so as to work in the worldly scenerio with ot of ambiguities.Rather than fixing the operator's position, it can be made random.Similarly the the envirionment can me remodelled.
-Also it could be reprogrammed in such a way that the verbal interaction node can possibly processes several voice commands rather than "play" alone.Finally, The simulation could be visualised in a simulator.
+Also it could be reprogrammed in such a way that the verbal move_ball node can possibly processes several voice commands rather than the one mentioned alone.Finally, the obstacle avoidance could also be implemented in the system so that the robot never passes through the ball or collide with the human dummy.
 ## Author
 The system was developed by Nitha Elizabeth John under the guidance of Prof.Luca Buoncompagni and Prof.Carmine Recchiuto\
 Author  : Nitha Elizabeth John\